 Asbestos is non–non-combustible and not flammable.
 That is why you can’t burn it.

 And in case it’s burnt, it produces harmful smoke which, again, may cause a lot of health risks to the person who accidentally inhales it.

 Not to mention, when an asbestos product is damaged by fire, it will only release more asbestos dust into the air, potentially harming anyone nearby and contaminating other areas.

 It can be carefully disposed of by authorised and certified professionals only like us here in Asbestos Australia Removalist.

-Depending on how much asbestos dust you’ve inhaled or how long and frequent were you exposed to asbestos, your risk of getting asbestos diseases may vary.
+Depending on how much asbestos dust you’ve inhaled or how long and frequently were you exposed to asbestos, your risk of getting asbestos diseases may vary.

 An asbestos worker who was exposed to a significant amount of asbestos almost every day of his or her life may have a higher risk than someone who just accidentally inhaled minimal asbestos fibres once.

-However, keep in mind that the high and low risks levels are not synonymous with your safety from developing an asbestos disease.
+However, keep in mind that the high and low risk levels are not synonymous with your safety from developing an asbestos disease.

 You may be a low-risk individual, but you might still develop certain diseases later in life.
-Below are only some of those health effects of asbestos exposure.
+Below are only some of the health effects of asbestos exposure.